February 4, 2020

 Mrs. DePasquale alleges Senzer continued to manipulate her even after she left Oldfield to attend high school and that Senzer raped her when she was a 10th grader.
 The school and the school district are alleged to have worked collectively to conceal knowledge of the abuse and to have failed in their obligation to protect their students.

 “What Mrs. DePasquale alleges Eugene Senzer did to her is unthinkable,” said Motley Rice member attorney Daniel Lapinski.
 “Despite seemingly knowing Senzer was abusing a student, we believe officials with the school and district – whose job it was to help and protect – failed to take steps to make it stop.
-By filing this lawsuit, Mrs. DePasquale hopes to create more awareness surrounding the horrifying acts she recalls taking place at Oldfield Middle School, and to increase awareness of child sexual abuse nationwide by encouraging schools and other organizations to implement policies that protect their students from abuse.”
+By filing this lawsuit, Mrs. DePasquale hopes to create more awareness surrounding the horrifying acts she recalls taking place at Oldfield Middle School, and to increase awareness of childhood sexual abuse nationwide by encouraging schools and other organizations to implement policies that protect their students from abuse.”

-“This case would not be possible if not for New York’s Child Victims Act and emerging laws in states throughout the country that recognize the severity of child sexual abuse and how difficult it can be for victims to come forward, even well into adulthood.
+“This case would not be possible if not for New York’s Child Victims Act and emerging laws in states throughout the country that recognize the severity of childhood sexual abuse and how difficult it can be for victims to come forward, even well into adulthood.
 By extending the number of years available for victims to bring civil claims, these laws will help victims hold offenders and enablers of abuse accountable,” said Motley Rice member attorney Daniel Lapinski.